 A few words of caution: While DermaWan is FDA-certified for safe in-home use, users are directed to take care and discontinue use if you experience any excessive peeling, redness or persistent dryness.

 Additionally, if you’re prone to broken capillaries, then you shouldn’t use DermaWand for risk of further irritating your skin.
 Those who suffer from heart conditions, have pacemakers, conditions of the nervous system, or who are pregnant should also avoid using DermaWand.

 How Much Does DermaWand Cost?

 Considering ordering DermaWand?
 Your device comes with several accoutrements, including

 - DermaWand Beauty Guide

-What Reviewers Are Saying about DermaWand
+What Are Customers Saying About DermaWand?

 While many reviewers felt that the price point is attractive when compared to other surgical methods (or even repeated spa treatments), DermaWand doesn’t work overnight, and users complained that its cost wasn’t worth the results they achieved.
 Other criticisms of the device included:

 - Fear of using DermaWand near the delicate eye area

 - An odd smell when using the device